Frequently Asked Questions

 There are different types of electric vehicles, including:

-- Pure electric vehicles (EVs) (also known as battery electric vehicles (BEVs)) – use a battery-powered electric motor only
+- Pure electric vehicles (EVs) (also known as battery electric vehicles (BEVs)) – which use a battery-powered electric motor only

 How do I know my car is environmentally friendly?